 For hunters you’ll probably want a few key light features and types:

-Diffuse light is more scattered and less focused than a beam light.
+More scattered and less focused than a beam light.
 These are great for when you’re up close, in a blind, or trying to see things with your whole range of vision in your peripheral areas.

-Focused beams are great for distances and shining the full power of your headlamp on a single point.
+Are great for distances and shining the full power of your headlamp on a single point.
 If you’re trying to see further up the trail or focus on a single area then a focused beam is a great choice.

 Red light is great for night time because it’s harder for the human eye to pick up.
 That means you can flip it on, check something in the blind, and flip it off without losing much of your eye’s night vision adjustment.

 Blue light is sometimes used for reading maps.
 Red lights used with detailed maps can make it hard to see some details and lines.
 Blue is better than white light at retaining your eye’s night vision while still being able to read a detailed map.

 Purple or colors on the violet spectrum (and sometimes above) are often used for tracking blood trails.
 These colors make blood really stand out compared to the surroundings like white in a blacklight.

 Ideally, great hunting headlamps should have some type of tracking light like this but it’s also totally okay to carry a tracking light as a separate item.